wesleycamargo/azure-docs.pt-br/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Introdução aos cmdlets do PowerShell do Lote do Azure | Microsoft Azure" description="Obter uma rápida introdução aos cmdlets do Azure PowerShell que você pode usar para gerenciar o serviço Lote do Azure" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"